 Queen's University Belfast

-Please quote your UCAS Personal ID number and the name of the course you are holding an offer for when returning copies of your certificates.
+Please quote your name, UCAS Personal ID number and the name of the course you are holding an offer for when returning copies of your certificates.

 The University will make decisions on all applications which are conditional (Firm and Insurance) on an ongoing basis as results are received and will notify UCAS formally.
 Applicants will then receive decisions through UCAS and not direct from the University.